geremyCohen/azure-content/DevCenter/Node/CommonTasks/enable-staging.md

 application.</p>
 </div>

-1. Log into the [Windows Azure Management Portal], click **Cloud Services** and then select the service name.
+1.Log into the [Windows Azure Management Portal], click **Cloud Services** and then select the service name.

-2. From the **Dashboard**, select **Staging**, and then click **Swap** at the bottom of the page.
+2.From the **Dashboard**, select **Staging**, and then click **Swap** at the bottom of the page.
 This opens the VIP Swap dialog.

     ![vip swap dialog][vip-swap-dialog]

-3. Review the information, and then click **OK**.
+3.Review the information, and then click **OK**.
 The two deployments begin updating as the staging deployment switches to production and the production deployment switches to staging.

 You have successfully staged a deployment and upgraded a production deployment by swapping VIPs with the deployment in staging.